atk4/data/docs/persistence.rst

     });

-When passing 2nd argument of `false` to the withPersistence() method, it will not link with not re-use current ID instead creating new records every time.
+When passing 2nd argument of `false` to the withPersistence() method, it will not re-use current ID instead creating new records every time.

 Store a specific record
 -----------------------